ggdna/latentmi/README.md

 # latentmi

-A package for approximating mutual information in high dimensions, using the method introduced in our [paper](linksoon).
-Latent MI approximation relies on the assumption that high-dimensional data has low-dimensional structure.
+Latent MI (LMI) approximation is a method for estimating mutual information high dimensions.
+It is built on the idea that real world high-dimensional data has underlying low-dimensional structure.
+For more details, see our [manuscript](linkcomingsoon). `latentmi` is our Python implementation of LMI approximation, built with the hope that practicioners can use it with minimal pain and suffering :)

 ## Installation